jobindjohn/vivaplus_v0.2/docs/model-doc/60-pelvis.md

 ### Pelvis

+For modeling the cortical bone of the pelvis, data from Kemper et al., 2008 [@Kemper2008 Kemper, McNally, and Duma 2008: Dynamic tensile material properties of human pelvic cortical bone.] is applied. although it only includes males it was the most appropiate source iderntified within our review.

+The trabecular bone is modeles as linear elastic material using the parameters descibed in [@Dalstra1993].

 From Fleps et al. (2018): "Acetabular cartilage was modelled based on the study of Burgin et al. [28] using a hyperelastic material model without viscoelastic effect (LS Dyna, MAT_077, v = 0.495, rho = 0.795 g/cm3, C10 = 0.352 MPa, C01 = 0.306 MPa, C11 = 0.052 MPa).
 Hyperelastic material parameters for fibrous cartilage at the pubic symphysis were based on the study from Li et al. [29] (LS Dyna, MAT_027, v = 0.495, rho = 0.795 g/cm3, C10 = 0.1 MPa, C01 = 0.45 MPa).
 The same parameters were also used for the cartilage in the sacroiliac joint for lack of better published information."
 Pelvic ligaments were modelled with tension only cable elements with material properties according to Hammer et al. [31] (LS Dyna, MAT_071, E = 395 MPa).
 Cross sections that were based on subject specific insertion site length and an average ligament thickness of 1mm.